 Is Divorce Mediation Right for You?

-- Both parties should be willing to make a commitment to give their full efforts to negotiate out of court with a mediator.
+- Both parties should be willing to give their full efforts when negotiating with a mediator out of court.
 The sole mediator is impartial and helps both parties work out their differences, including helping them see the bigger picture and the benefits of avoiding litigation.
 Parties that choose mediation do not have to agree on everything - a common myth about mediation.
 However, you should be willing to compromise and negotiate amicably.

-- In our office, the mediator is a knowledgeable attorney, with a minimum of 20 years' experience in matrimonial and family law.
-This is extremely valuable because after the parties reach an agreement, the mediator can also draft the legal settlement agreement and finalize the divorce as well.
+- At Wisselman, Harounian & Associates, our mediator is a knowledgeable attorney with a minimum of 20 years' experience in matrimonial and family law.
+This is extremely valuable because, after the parties reach an agreement, the mediator can also draft the legal settlement agreement and finalize the divorce as well.
 You do not have to go to another attorney to draw up the agreement.

 - For mediation to be successful, parties must be able to freely express and communicate their needs and expectations.
 Regrettably, in some cases this is not possible and alternatives to mediation must be pursued.
 These include cases where there is abuse, domestic violence, mental illness, drug and alcohol issues, hidden assets or income, or paternity issues.
 It is also a challenge to settle a case when one party has completely unrealistic demands, or a vindictive streak that gets in the way of negotiations.

-When mediation is not possible, alternative dispute resolution (ADR) is another viable option, where the goal of the parties is to reach a divorce settlement with the assistance of attorneys, and making all attempts to avoid time consuming and costly litigation in court.
-Collaborative law is another option similar to mediation in which spouses arrive at out of court agreements through negotiations handled by two separate divorce lawyers.
+When mediation is not possible, alternative dispute resolution (ADR) is another viable option.
+The goal of ADR is to reach a divorce settlement with the assistance of attorneys, while making all attempts to avoid time-consuming and costly litigation.
+Collaborative law is another option similar to mediation in which spouses reach an agreement out of court through negotiations handled by two separate divorce lawyers.

 Request a Free Consultation with Our Divorce Attorneys in Long Island

 Determining whether or not divorce mediation is right for you should be a decision you reach with the help of a trained and knowledgeable lawyer.
-At Wisselman & Associates, we know that these can be stressful and overwhelming times, and we make it a point to work personally with our clients to help them explore all available options and alternatives.
-We want clients to have a positive experience and helping them find the right method for finalizing a divorce is a crucial part of achieving this objective.
+At Wisselman, Harounian & Associates, we know that these can be stressful and overwhelming times, and we make it a point to work personally with our clients to help them explore all available options and alternatives.
+We want clients to have a positive experience, and helping them find the right method for finalizing a divorce is a crucial part of achieving this objective.
 Since our founding over 40 years ago, our firm has successfully aided countless couples in completing out-of-court settlement negotiations.